pickleat/portfolio/src/pages/posts/reviewingArrayMapReduceFilter.md

 [from MDN:](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)
 > The reduce() method executes a reducer function (that you provide) on each element of the array, resulting in a single output value.

 This one is just a bit more complicated, because there are more arguments.
-But in its simplest form you can take an array and perform the same function on each element to recieve back a single value.
+But in its simplest form you can take an array and perform the same function on each element to receive back a single value.
 Back to our numbers array

 ```js
 let numbers = [1,2,3,4,5]